 In general, there are three ways to remove tourists from photos.
 The first way uses a long exposure method and is done entirely in camera, the second is done entirely in Photoshop Elements 12, and the third involves combining in camera and editing techniques.
 All methods have their advantages and disadvantages.
 But in regards to when to use a certain method, it’s all about situation.

 Here are my three methods for getting rid of tourists from your travel photos.
-To illustrate, I’ll be working with three images I shot in Phnom Penh, Cambodia yesterday.
+To illustrate, I’ll be working with three images I took in Phnom Penh, Cambodia yesterday.